stoeps13/connections-doc/source/user/communities/c_com_highlights_widgets.md

 |[My Communities](../../connectors/icec/cec-my-communities.dita)|Personalize to display the logged-in user's communities.|
 |[My Files](../../connectors/icec/cec-my-files.dita)|Personalize to display the logged-in user's files.|
 |[My Links](../../connectors/icec/cec-my_links.dita)|Personalize to display the logged-in user's bookmarks.|
-|[My Notes](../../connectors/icec/cec-my-notes.dita)|Display your to-dos and notes for just you to see.**Note:** The My Notes widget is not available to external users.
+|[My Notes](../../connectors/icec/cec-my-notes.dita)|Display your to-dos and notes for just you to see.!!! note
+    The My Notes widget is not available to external users.

 |
 |[My Pinned Files](../../connectors/icec/cec-pinned-files.dita)|Include links to files pinned in the specified Files app.|